 I am a wife to Allen Goetz and we have been married for over 26 years and we currently live in a sleepy little town in the middle of New Jersey.
 Trust me.
 You’ve never heard of it.
 We have two famous things in our town: the Stirling Hotel (#1 voted bar/restaurant by the readers of the Star Ledger, our newspaper, and where my daughter is a hostess…shameless plug) and Leo the MGM lion’s burial site, although no one is quite sure exactly where the body is laid to rest.
 We also have three not-so-famous things here as well: St. Joseph’s Shrine (“a sacred place for all”), the Great Swamp (“the middle of nowhere in the middle of New Jersey”), and the Raptor Trust (“how one man’s passionate concern for raptors grew into a nationally recognized rehabilitation center”).
 Makes you want to vacation here, don’t you think?

 Back to family… Allen is kind and gracious.
 I am sarcastic and I like to say, discerning (but others may call me a bit judgmental).
 Allen is a hard-worker, quiet and reserved.
 I am quick-witted and loud.
 He is methodical and analytical.
 (Read more about him here).
 I am passionate and decisive.
 Allen is a supporter and a peacemaker.
 I am a leader and aggressive.
 As you can see, we are a match made in heaven.

-I am a mom to four very unique kids and one new son-in-law and one new precious grandson.
+I am a mom to four very unique kids, one son-in-law and one new precious grandson.

 Cody, her husband, is a crazy outdoorsman and an Adventure Education teacher in an alternative high school for kids who have been dismissed from public school.
 He is super-handy and knows what he wants.
 He is a man who is willing to grow and learn.
 We love him.
 They were married last July and are experiencing all the lovely things that go along with that first year of wedded bliss: yeast and urinary tract infections, birth control side effects, arguments about chores, cooking meals that the other one doesn’t like, and oh, learning to live with and still love this other human being.